iadvize/documentation/Documentation.md

 ![Product list](./assets/images/interactions-product-list-feature.png)

-**Add a product list connector and configure it**
-In order to set the right connector parameters, all you have to do is to declare:
+**Add the product list interaction and configure it** To make sure your connector uses the Product list interaction correctly, all you have to do is to declare:
 * The product list URL - this is your catalog’s URL
 * The categories url - this is where your connector will get the list of your product categories